Christian Island: Background

 Originally, Christian Island was known by its Huron name Gahoendoe.
 The three islands were, in the 19th century, collectively known as the Christian Islands: Beckwith Island was called Faith Island, while Christian Island, which is the largest of the three, was known as Charity Island.

 In 1649, thousands of Huron refugees and a few Jesuit missionaries from Sainte-Marie among the Hurons took refuge during the winter on the island during the Huron-Iroquois wars.
 The Jesuits called the island St. Joseph Island.
 With insufficient food, many of the First Nations people starved during the winter.
 The island's occupation by Huron Catholics and Jesuits was the basis for its name of "Christian" Island.
 Specifically, it was named in honour of the Canadian Martyrs.

+During their brief stay, the Jesuits constructed a small fort including a stone wall, a church, living quarters, a well and a stable.
+The Huron camp, consisting of over 100 cabins, was also fortified in the case of a potential siege.
+This collection of structures was termed Sainte-Marie II by archaeologists.

-The Jesuits and most of the Huron refugees left the island and travelled to Quebec in the summer of 1650.
+However, despite their attempts to clear the forest and plant crops, famine struck the group as winter descended, which historical evidence suggests, caused an outbreak of cannibalism.
+This was followed by an attack by the Iroquois in March of 1650.
+Facing increasingly hostile conditions, the Jesuits and most of the Huron refugees left the island and travelled to Quebec in the summer of 1650.
 The remaining Huron, along with the surviving remnants of the Petun, an Iroquoian group living at the base of the Niagara Escarpment near present-day Collingwood, left the island in 1651.
 The Petun had suffered serious losses in Iroquois raids in late 1649 and 1650.
 Their descendants eventually settled in the Detroit-Windsor area.
 Some were later forcibly resettled by U.S. authorities in Oklahoma.